 SRP crowned years long career with a conceptual avant-garde album that resembles soundtrack for a theater play.
 Recalling RIO, Zappa (jazz-rock period) and drunken cabaret at once, I doubt that SRP sounded like that on stage in concert.
 Like d’Pravda they crossed paths with post-punk youth occasionally.

 Quatebriga (ex Begnagrad) excluded dissonant folk elements from the mix and recorded two jazz-rock albums in mid 1980s.
 More straight forward “Revolution in the Zoo” LP (1985) is excellent.

 Otroci socializma could be main protagonists of post-punk chapter in this pretty exciting period of Ljubljana’s rock and pop history.
-In my opinion they are the best focal point.
 If they had an official album realized it would be for sure put on a pedestal here.
 Luckily post-punk and other “underground” or “alternative” happenings have been documented through already mentioned ŠKUC izdaja & FV založba small labels.
 Viva Ljubljana!
 The three most representative records for a short and intensive retrospective trip would be:

 (1) Borghesia “Ljubav je hladnija od smrti” (85) , (2) Various Artists “84” (84) & (3) Laibach s/t (85)